Macular Degeneration Treatment

 - Copper (2 mg)

-The AREDS2 data suggested that the beta-carotene in the original AREDS supplements be replaced by lutein and zeaxanthin, which provides a safer drug for those who are smokers or former smokers.
-Also too even though consuming fish reduced the risk of macular deregulation in the observational studies, the AREDS2 results showed that omega-3 long-chain polyunsaturated fatty acids (docosahexaenoic acid/eicosapentaenoic acid) had no beneficial effect on age related macular degernation!
+The AREDS2 data suggested that the beta-carotene in the original AREDS supplements could be replaced by lutein and zeaxanthin, which provides a safer drug for those who, are smokers or former smokers.
+Also too even though consuming fish reduced the risk of macular deregulation in the observational studies, the AREDS2 results showed that omega-3 long-chain polyunsaturated fatty acids (docosahexaenoic acid/eicosapentaenoic acid) had no beneficial effect on age related macular degeneration.

 Approximately 10-15% of the cases of macular degeneration are the wet type.
 In wet type abnormal blood vessels underneath the retina in the macula area forms.
 These new blood vessels subsequently bleed and leak fluid, causing the macula to bulge and lift up from its normally flat position.
 Through this anatomical change patient experience distorting or even destroying of the central vision.